Stop! Your Lease Extension in Blakelaw Could Be FREE

 If you are facing a significant premium because your lease in Blakelaw has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Lenders do not grant a mortgage on short residential leases.
-You are likely to encounter difficulties where you want to sell your flat in Blakelaw if the remaining term of your lease is under the criteria set by the majority of banks and building societies.
-Different mortgage companies have varying criteria but on the whole theyrequire a minimum remaining lease term of seventy years.
+Lenders do not lend on short residential leases.
+You are likely to experience problems if you wish to sell your flat in Blakelaw if the remaining lease term is less than the criteria set by the majority of mortgage companies.
+Different lenders have different criteria but on the whole theyrequire a minimum remaining lease term of seventy years.

 Lender Requirement